cc-hpc-itwm/tarantella/docs/source/data_parallel.rst

 .. caution::

    Avoid using ``BatchNormalization`` layers when the global batch size divided by the number of devices used is *smaller than 16*.
+A warning is issued when this occurs.

 In such cases, the local batches that are used to collect statistics are too small to obtain meaningful results.
 This will likely reduce the